Vida Montvydaitė: there is no agreement in Lithuania on what national minority isicelds

 VM: As I have already noted, Lithuania currently lacks a well-established definition of “national minority”.
 The difference in the names can be explained by the fact that the Board consists of the representatives of the communities, i.e. legal entities operating in the territory of the Republic of Lithuania.

 ICELDS: How is the Board formed?
 Is it possible to say that the Board members fully represent all national communities of Lithuania?

 VM: The composition of the Board is governed by its Charter.
 The proportional system is used based on the latest census data.
 The communities whose number exceeds 100,000 people have three representatives, those whose number ranges from 10,000 to 100,000 have two members, while those whose number is less than 10,000 people have one representative each.

 Currently, 28 national communities of Lithuania are represented in the Board, including Poles, Russians, Belarusians, Ukrainians, Jews, Tatars, Germans, Roma, Latvians, Armenians, Azeris, Romanians, Moldovans, Georgians, Estonians, and Karaites.
 I want to stress that the Board also includes representatives of some Lithuania’s national communities whose number is less than a few hundred people, including the Lebanese, Kazakhs, Greeks, Hungarians, Chechens, or Uzbeks.

 Taking into account this wide scope, I believe that we can say that the Board members fully represent the interests of national minorities living in Lithuania.
-I would also like to underline that no one regulates whom should the national communities delegate to the Board.
+I would also like to underline that no one regulates who should the national communities delegate to the Board.
 The whole process is democratic and transparent.
-If necessary, the Department of National Minorities can provide a community with the premises to hold election of its representative to the Board.
+If necessary, the Department of National Minorities can provide a community with the premises to hold the election of its representative to the Board.